 Not only am I exhausted from keeping up with all the festive foods from recent holidays (if you’re suddenly wondering “what holidays?” that would the Super Bowl, Chinese New Year, and Mardi Gras – yeesh) but I’ve also taken on a new daily routine to help counter the effect that all this delicious food has on my waistline: walking our four dogs.

 This essentially means that I have to take the same walk twice, because there’s no way to properly wrangle all four of our little mongrels at once (yet).
-The dogs are loving this new endeavour, but my hips, knees, and ankles are all wondering WTF I’m thinking.
+The dogs are loving this new endeavor, but my hips, knees, and ankles are all wondering WTF I’m thinking.

 So, no, I didn’t hesitate at all before picking up a spoon.

 Now my weekend plans are complete: I can recline in my chair, put icy hot on everything that hurts, and let the Baileys whipped cream and in this cookies and cream dessert work it’s magic while I continue my X-Files marathon.

 Because an Oreo whipped cream dessert and Spooky Mulder are what my dreams are made of.

 I’ll get to the housework after I’ve had a parfait (or six) and I’ve watched an episode (or twenty).
 The dishes and laundry aren’t going anywhere (sadly).